Lujia-Cheng/lujia-cheng/README.md

 # Hi there, I'm Luke 👋

 I'm a Master's student at the University of Pittsburgh, majoring in Information Science.
-I am actively seeking co-op or new grad job opportunities.
-My [résumé](./Resume.md)
+I'll be graduating May 2024.
+Thus I am actively seeking ~~co-op~~ or new grad opportunities.
+You can find my [résumé](./Resume.md) here

 ## 📫 Best way to reach me